Selena Gomez Steps Out in a Plunging Pastel Dress Following Transplant Announcement

 The "Fetish" songstress's end-of-summer street style streak continued on during her latest outing in New York City as she stepped out in a plunging light blue and white dress with three-quarter sleeves paired with casual white sneakers.

-As Gomez made her way across a street, she toted a cream handbag in her hand and completed her look with silver hoops and coordinating round glasses.
+As Gomez made her way across a street, she toted a cream handbag (shop a similar style here) in her hand and completed her look with silver hoops and coordinating round glasses.
 To match the effortless vibe of her ensemble, InStyle's September cover girl threw her hair back into a loose bun.

 This is just the latest time Gomez has been spotted out and about in the Big Apple.
 Giving the constant shift in weather as summer wraps up, she's rocked everything from an orange sweater and crimson miniskirt, under a long gray plaid coat to a casual sweater and jeans.